tobinjo96/REMclust/README.md

 ### Visualisation

-REMclust provides visualisation tools that allow the user to explore results of the clustering.
+REMclust provides visualisation tools that allow the user to explore the clustering results.
 The first of these is:
 ```python
 REM.classification_plot(mixture_selection='', dimensions=None, axis_labels=None)
 ```
-A plot of the classification of the data that the clustering was performed on.
+A plot of the classification of the data on which the clustering was performed.
-- **mixture_selection {'', 'aic', bic', 'icl'}** This defines whether the user would like plot the results from the model selected by AIC, BIC, or ICL.
-If the initial criterion was set to 'all', this is required, otherwise it should not be set.
+- **mixture_selection {'', 'aic', bic', 'icl'}** This defines whether the user would like to plot the results from the model selected by AIC, BIC, or ICL.
+This is required if the initial criterion was set to 'all'.
+Otherwise, it should not be set.
 - **dimensions (list(int))**: A list of integers that defines the features that will be plotted.
 If left as None all features will be plotted.
 - **axis_labels (list(str))**: A list of strings that define the labels for the axes.